mfkeane/tortoisebot/README.md

 ## Todo
 - [x] Create appropriate fork of `ouster_example`
 - [x] Add instructions for setting up the robot & LiDAR from scratch
+- [x] Add instructions for testing with LiDAR pipeline